LeetLLM

 Language modelingHeld-out perplexityFast check that next-token behavior didn't drift too far

-Systems performanceTokens/s, VRAM use, max context, cold-start timeQuantization is a systems tradeoff, not just an accuracy number
+Systems performanceTokens/s, VRAM use, max context, cold-start timeQuantization is a systems tradeoff, not an accuracy number alone

 Three practical rules:

-• Task-specific regressions cannot be inferred from a generic quality score; reasoning, structured output, and tool-use tasks need their own gates.
+• Task-specific regressions can't be inferred from a generic quality score; reasoning, structured output, and tool-use tasks need their own gates.

 • Group size, calibration data, and the serving kernel can matter as much as the headline format name.